Indicators for monitoring sustainable development goals17 sustainable development goals

 As a result of this census, an initial list was produced of indicators available at national level, in an exact or approximate version of the indicators required at international level.

-Consultation will soon begin under the aegis of the CNIS to select the relevant indicators for monitoring SDG implementation at national level and to propose additional indicators where necessary.
+Consultation has begun under the aegis of the CNIS to select the relevant indicators for monitoring SDG implementation at national level and to propose additional indicators where necessary.

 Pour en savoir plus